Gunvor: Controversies

-In March 2020, The Sunday Times published an article based on an 2015 interview with Sergei Pugachev, once known as Kremlin's banker, linking Gunvor to Russian President Vladimir Putin.
+In March 2020, The Sunday Times published an article based on a 2015 interview with Sergei Pugachev, once known as Kremlin's banker, linking Gunvor to Russian President Vladimir Putin.

 In 2019, Gunvor "was condemned by Swiss authorities to pay approximately US$96.7 million for failing to put adequate measures in place to prevent the bribery of foreign government officials in Cote d’Ivoire and the Republic of Congo in exchange for lucrative oil deals."
 In 2021 Transparency International included this as one of five examples of foreign bribery in "clean" countries in the Corruption Perception Index.

+In March 2024, Gunvor resolved investigations by authorities in the U.S. and Switzerland into past activities in Ecuador.
+Gunvor accepted responsibility for the actions of certain of its former agents and employees, all of whom Gunvor stopped working with years ago and before it learned of the U.S. investigation.
+Gunvor agreed to pay approximately $374 million in fines and $287 million in forfeiture.
+The judge in the case said he was “happy to see this chapter has ended” and that he looked “forward to Gunvor’s continued participation in the market.”